electrokat/lsh-eks-hybrid-nodes/README.md

 End-to-end deployment guide for running Amazon EKS hybrid nodes on Latitude.sh bare metal infrastructure with private connectivity through Megaport Direct Connect.

+If there are areas that didn't work for you and you have an alternative, log a Pull Request.

 ## Architecture Overview

 The deployment consists of three independent layers that need to be set up in order: